Introducing the Winlink Hybrid Network

 Due to policy or physical location some sysops may wish to run their RMS gateway permanently disconnected from the Internet.
 These stations can function as relay stations in the radio-forwarding network, and can send and receive user traffic as an MPS.
 They simply must rely upon the next internet-connected RMS in the network to pass messages to or from a CMS as they can not do that directly.
 If configured to work disconnected from the internet, the station stays in touch and gets the network information it needs by sending and receiving special short service messages.

 RMS Express: On the computers you use to connect to hybrid RMS gateways, make sure you’re using version 188.8.131.52 or later.
 RMS Express does not have to be installed on the RMS gateway computer.

 RMS Relay uses the RMS Trimode package to receive incoming calls and also to handle message forwarding by radio.
 It uses the VOACAP program to compute propagation forecasts that help determine the optimum route for messages being forwarded via radio.
 Normally, RMS Trimode is already installed at most gateways that support Pactor and VOACAP is installed at sites that use RMS Express with HF.
 However, if these programs are not already installed on your RMS gateway's computer, you should install and configure them before attempting to run the new version of RMS Relay.

 - RMS Trimode: Make sure Trimode has autoupdated itself to the current released version (184.108.40.206 or later).

 - VOACAP: VOACAP is the propagation prediction program used by both RMS Express and RMS Relay to compute the predicted propagation path between two stations.
 If you don’t have it installed, use this URL to download the installation program:

-- RMS Relay: If you have not already installed RMS Relay, use this link to download the current full installation program:
+- RMS Relay: If you have not already installed RMS Relay, download it from the Winlink FTP site.